simon-anders/htseq/trunk/doc/overview.rst

   This chapter explains typical usage patterns for HTSeq by explaining in detail three different solutions to the same programming task.

+* :ref:`counting`

+  This chapter explorer in detail the use case of counting the overlap of reads with annotation features and explains how to implement custom logic by writing on's own customized counting scripts

 * Reference documentation

   The various classes of `HTSeq` are described here.

+  * :ref:`refoverview`

+    A brief overview over all classes.

   * :ref:`sequences`